+Table 3.
 3.

-Table 3.1.

 Front-end Development Tools

 After careful consideration of various front-end development tools, the proponents have narrowed down their options to three namely Angular, React, and Vue, as presented in Table 3.3.
 Based on their familiarity and expertise, the proponents have ultimately decided to use React as their primary front-end development tool for creating dynamic and interactive user interfaces.
 With its robust capabilities and extensive support from the community, react is well-suited for building complex UIs with ease and efficiency.